 In this Dutch Caribbean paradise, we complete PADI SCUBA diving certification (or work on next level certifications).
 Once certified, we use our new underwater skills to help conservationists restore damaged reefs.
 We also assist local groups with conservation efforts on the island.
 When not below the water surface, we windsurf, sail, snorkel, and sea kayak.
 We explore nearly every inch of this tropical paradise, hiking though lush greenery to the top of Brandaris where we enjoy a 360-degree view of the turquoise coast.

-Learn more about our teen summer scuba environmental community service program in Bonaire and how you can make a real, positive and lasting impression on the seascape.
-Click on the Description tab below.
+Keep scrolling to learn more about our teen SCUBA community service trip and marine conservation program in Bonaire and how you can make a real, positive, and lasting impression on the seascape!

 Bonaire's pristine reefs and diverse marine life are unique to the Caribbean.
 Protected and actively managed as a marine park for the past 30 years, it ranks among the top diving destinations in the world.